The Simplest Guide to Caring for Leopard Bush Fish

 Size

-Adult species can full grown up to 20 cm (8 in) long.
-However, in a tank species very seldom exceed the length of 15 cm (6 in).
-Remember that the size of the aquarium and the overall environment play a significant role in the well-being and development of the fish.
+Adult leopard ctenopomas can reach up to 20 cm (8 in) in length in their natural habitat.
+However, in an aquarium setting, they rarely exceed 15 cm (6 in).
+It’s important to note that the size of the aquarium and the overall environment play crucial roles in the fish’s well-being and development.

 Lifespan